bsmith89/strain-corr/doc/manuscript/manuscript.md

 pangenome reference databases to include metagenome assembled genomes (MAGs), substantially improving their coverage for human gut species [@almeidaUnifiedCatalog2042021].
-However, MAGs can contain cross-species contamination and genome assembly errors such as gene fragmentation.
+Unfortunately, MAGs can contain cross-species contamination and genome assembly errors such as gene fragmentation.
 The frequency and types of these errors varies depending on the source and quality of the MAGs, as well as whether they